-During the period ended December 31, 2023, the BX, BW, BZ, CA, CB and CC series are issued.
+During the period ended December 31, 2023, the BX, BW, BZ, CA, CB and CC series are issued and by 2024 the CD, CE and CF series.

 The Bank has not defaulted on principal, interest or other contractual clauses in relation to its other financial obligations.